Code-Institute-Submissions/theCupCakeFactory/README.md

 ### Code

 * Code construct credit to The Code Institute and their informative and well laid out lessons.
-* Also credit to [W3 Schools](https://www.w3schools.com/), their lessons on tables helped to further my understanding.
+* Also credit to [W3 Schools](https://www.w3schools.com/), their lessons on tables and the Grid layout helped to further my understanding.
 * Pictures and videos are from [Pexels](https://www.pexels.com/)

 ### Content